tesshuflower/samples/policy/README.md

 The  policy also informs on any restore configuration error.

-This policy creates a velero restore resource to all managed clusters with a label `acm-pv-dr=restore`.
+This policy creates a velero restore resource to all managed clusters that match the PlacementRule for the `oadp-hdr-app-restore-set` policySet.
 The restore resource is used to restore applications resources and PVs from a selected backup.
 The restore uses the `nsToRestore` hdr-app-configmap property to specify the namespaces for the applications to restore.